ctkelley/NotebookSIAMFANL/README.md

 - [The Algorithms](#The-Algorithms): Pointers to the literature for theory

-- [Other Nonlinear Solvers in Julia](#Other-Nonlinear-Solvers-in-Julia): Two other packages with very different missions.
+- [Other Nonlinear Solvers in Julia](#Other-Nonlinear-Solvers-in-Julia): Three other packages with very different missions.

 - [Notebook Problems?](#Notebook-Problems) What?
 You're having trouble starting the notebook?